bcgov/fasstr/README.md

 All functions in `fasstr` require a data frame of daily mean streamflow from one or more hydrometric stations.
 Long-term and continuous datasets are preferred for most analyses, but seasonal and partial data can be used.
 Other daily time series data, like temperature, precipitation or water levels, may also be used, but with certain caution as some calculations/conversions are based on units of streamflow (cubic metres per second).
 Data is provided to each function using the `data` argument with two options: a data frame of daily data or a vector of HYDAT station numbers (ex. `08NM116` or `c(08NM116,08NM242)`).

 Using the data frame option, a data frame of daily data containing columns of dates (YYYY-MM-DD in date format), values (mean daily discharge in cubic metres per second in numeric format), and, optionally, grouping identifiers (character string of station names or numbers) is called.
-By default the functions will look for columns identified as 'Date', 'Value', and 'STATION\_NUMBER' (grouping results by STATION\_NUMBER), respectively, but columns of different names can be identified using the `dates`, `values`, `grouping` column arguments (PROVIDE EXAMPLE), respectively.
+By default the functions will look for columns identified as 'Date', 'Value', and 'STATION\_NUMBER' (grouping results by STATION\_NUMBER), respectively, but columns of different names can be identified using the `dates`, `values`, `groups` column arguments (PROVIDE EXAMPLE), respectively.
 The following is an example of an appropriate flow\_data dataframe:

 ``` r
 str(flow_data)